biodray/eDNA-tests/README.md

 ## Stuff to do eventually

-- enable doing more analysis under windows (enable local dir for external program)
+- Enable doing more analysis under windows (enable local dir for external program)
 - Remove yes/no question in Process_RAW.R
 - Add more info in Process_RAW.R log file
 - Add more log files (within each code)
 - Create local metadata, in a more universal version
+- Create a RMD document compiling raw infos + majors results